Street sex work

 A person must not enter into, or offer to enter into, an agreement where a child is to provide sexual services in return for payment or in exchange for drugs of dependence.
 This is a serious offence punishable by up to 15 years’ imprisonment.

-An A person who has been charged with a crime.
-Also known as a defendant. may have a possible (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
-(2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
-(3) ‘The defence’ is also a way of referring to the defendant and their legal team., or a mitigating factor in sentencing, if they can show that they took all reasonable steps to find out whether the person was a child and believed on reasonable grounds that the person was over 18 years old.
+An accused may have a possible defence, or a mitigating factor in sentencing, if they can show that they took all reasonable steps to find out whether the person was a child and believed on reasonable grounds that the person was over 18 years old.

 Forced sex work